Guardian RF: Battle-Tested Signal Intelligence for a Safer World

 Space Capital

 Weaponized drones are no longer just a battlefield threat—they have become a full-scale security crisis.
 Once confined to military conflict, drones are now disrupting law enforcement operations, breaching airport perimeters, and threatening critical infrastructure.
-Their low cost, ease of modification, and increasing availability have made them the weapon of choice for a large group of bad actors.
+Their low cost, easy upgrades, and wide availability have made them the weapon of choice for many bad actors.

 Figure.
 Existing counter-UAS systems are often either too expensive for widespread deployment or not designed for large-scale, dynamic threat environments, necessitating more adaptable and cost-effective solutions.